Your Paper Your Way

 You are requested to provide information on funding sources supporting the work described in the manuscript.
 For all papers dealing with research or studies on human subjects or experimental animals, evidence must be provided of review and approval by an appropriately constituted committee for human subjects or animal research.

-If this information is not provided upon submission, the paper will be returned without review.Conflict of interest
+If this information is not provided upon submission, the paper will be returned without review.Declaration of interest

 Please note that the journal may not use your suggestions.
 However, your help is appreciated and may speed up the selection of appropriate reviewers.Changes to authorship